microsoft/hat/README.md

 The metadata that accompanies each function describes how that function should be used and provides detail on how it was implemented.
 The metadata is intended to be human-readable, providing structured and systematic documentation for the library, as well as machine-readable, allowing downstream tools to examine the library contents.

 Additionally, a `.hat` file has the convenient property that it is simultaneously a valid H-file and a valid TOML file.
+We accomplish this using a technique we call the HAT trick.
 Namely, a standard C/C++ compiler will ignore the TOML metadata and see the file as a standard `.h` file.
 On the other hand, the `.hat` file is a valid TOML file that can be parsed with any standard TOML parser.

 # What problem does the HAT format attempt to solve?